acodili-jg/arpsg/README.md

 cargo clippy
 ```

-Create a debug build of the project:
+Creates a debug build of the project:
 ```sh
 cargo build
 ```